There are a few steps to opening a forex trading account in South Africa and in this post I’ll explain step-by-step what you need to do.

-I’ve also written an ebook that summarises all the key points and gives simple links to all the resources that you need to start trading safely and successfully.
+I’ve written an ebook that summarises all the key points and gives simple links to all the resources that you need to start trading safely and successfully.

 Step One: Find A Broker